 The best size bundt cake pan to use for this lemon cream cheese pound cake recipe is a 12-cup size bundt pan.
 I used my Nordic Ware Original ProCast Bundt Pan, but any 12-cup bundt cake pan will be fine.

-You can also use like I did, this IKEA Vardagen cake pan.
+You can also use, as I did, this IKEA Vardagen cake pan.

 With either pan, make sure to heavily butter and flour your cake pan or use a flour-based baking spray such as Baker's Joy.